Mustafa-79/Succession-Planning/README.md

 ### Running the Software
 The Succession Planning Software is now live and fully operational.
 To access the platform, please visit our website at: [Succession Planning Software](https://succession-planning.onrender.com/).

-This link will direct you to the homepage where you can log in or register to explore the full capabilities of our innovative software.
+This link will direct you to the homepage where you can log in or register to explore the full capabilities of our innovative software. **Please note that the website is optimized for desktop use and may not display optimally on mobile devices.
+For the best experience, we recommend accessing the site on a laptop or desktop computer.**

 ## How It Works